-During your time in the Duveens, the Tate Welcome Host will take you to a dedicated learning space to give your class a closer look at their class photograph and participate in discussion and activities from the printed pupil resources.
+During your time in the Duveen Galleries, the Year 3 Leader will take you to a dedicated learning space to give your class a closer look at your class photograph and will also show you where your photograph is in the artwork itself.

 Can we visit other parts of Tate Britain as part of this visit?

-Yes, all classes are encouraged to experience other parts of the gallery with its other iconic artworks.
-Self-guided visit resources will be available on the Tate website before the exhibition to allow teachers to prepare.
+Yes, as part of your visit, all classes will visit other parts of the gallery and collection.
+A Self-guided visit resource will be sent to the class teachers before their visit to allow teachers to prepare.

-We would ask that teachers plan to disperse their classes into smaller groups of 6-7 to make the most of this time in the rest of the building and to avoid a class moving around as a group of 30.
+We ask that teachers plan to disperse their classes into smaller groups of 6-7 to make the most of this time in the rest of the gallery and to avoid a class moving around as a group of 30.